voxo-yt/CLI-Toolbox-Generator/README.md

 the fully template-driven generator with zero boilerplate.
 Grab any project you're working on, generate a CLI menu, hook it up, and you're good to go!

+**NOTE:** Due to how Python deals with imports, when hooking up your generated CLI to bigger projects, pay attention to absolute vs relative imports.
+An easy solution is to use your CLI's main with absolute imports then import and call the CLI's main from a project root level.

 Looking for an example of this being used?
 Check the Documents!
 Generated projects also come with a Usage Guide!